Piecewise orthogonal collocation for computing periodic solutions of renewal equations: Introduction

 The periodic BVP can then be formulated as

-where $p$ is a scalar (usually linear) function defining a so-called \emph{phase condition}, which is necessary in order to remove translational invariance.
-An example of phase condition is the \emph{trivial} one, of the form $x_k(0)=\hat{x}$ for some $k\in\{1,\ldots,d\}$, where $\hat{x}$ is fixed.
-Otherwise, an \textit{integral} phase condition is of the form
+where $p$ is a scalar (usually linear) function defining a so-called \emph{phase condition}, necessary to remove translational invariance. \cite{doe07}.
+This is the most natural BVP formulation of the problem following the case of RFDEs, e.g., \cite{bad85,bkw06,bz84,elir00,liu94,mas15I,rt74}, as well as the most convenient to consider when developing the numerical method.
+However, we will introduce in Section \ref{s_convergence} a slightly different, yet equivalent, formulation in view of the convergence analysis based on \cite{mas15NM}.